telerik/xaml-docs/controls/radtreemap/getting-started/getting-started-treemap.md

 ![](images/radtreemap-getting-started-treemap-0.png)

 >tip Avoid inserting RadTreeMap in panels that measure its children with Infinity.
 In this case, the control cannot properly measure and arrange its child visuals.
-Examples, for panels that measure the control with Inifinity size are StackPanel, ScrollViewer or a Grid's Row/ColumnDefinition with its size (Width or Height) set to Auto.
+Examples for panels that measure the control with Inifinity size are StackPanel, ScrollViewer or a Grid's Row/ColumnDefinition with its size (Width or Height) set to Auto.
 Instead, use panels that measure its children with the available space.

 ## See Also
 * [Mappings]({%slug radtreemap-mappings%})